mjour/test-audit-project/README.md

 ## When Done

-When done let Nick Mudge know so that he can review your work.
-You can create an issue that mentions Nick or send him a message on discord: mudgen#7418
+When done let Mark James know so that he can review your work.
+You can create an issue that mentions Nick or send him a message on discord: markjames_1221#1546